maemo-leste/maemo-user-guide/source/chapters/ui.rst

      |choose-background-image|

-One way to change the desktop backround is to select one of the available :ref:`chapters/ui:Themes`.
+One way to change the desktop background is to select one of the available :ref:`chapters/ui:Themes`.

 .. note:: :ref:`summary:Leftovers`: Get more from Ovi Store option doesn't work, since this is part of the old Maemo system, and thus the Ovi Store is not available.